Business Travel Expenses vs. Commuting Expenses - What's Deductible?

 Business travel is an overall category of expenses that includes expenses for business owners and employees for business purposes:

-- Driving to business locations.
-For example, driving to a customer's office, to pick up office supplies, or for a meeting at a restaurant.
+- Driving to business locations, like driving to a customer's office, to pick up office supplies, or for a meeting at a restaurant

-- Long-distance travel by plane, train, or car to business locations.
-For example, travel to a business conference or to meet with a customer at a location across the country.
+- Long-distance travel by plane, train, or car to business locations, including travel to a business conference or to meet with a customer at a location across the country

 The IRS allows businesses to deduct expenses for business travel by owners and employees.